radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/02-concepts.md

 ![data sources with no overlapping identities](Media/Image2.3.jpg)

-Figure 4: Data Sources with no Overlapping Identities

 In cases where there starts to be user overlap (as seen in Sources A and B in the diagram below), the configuration starts to require correlation.
 In this scenario, an aggregation of users from sources A, B and C is required in addition to correlation for the overlapping users in sources A and B. The design considerations now involve correlation logic in addition to where you want the unique list of users to appear in the virtual namespace.

 ![data sources with some lovel of overlapping identities](Media/Image2.4.jpg)

-Figure 5: Data Sources with Some Level of Overlapping Identities

 In scenarios where the number of data sources increases, the amount of overlapping identities varies (as depicted in the diagram below), and the logic required to correlate identities becomes complex with the possible need of cascading rules to determine correlation, RadiantOne can create the union of identities which is the basis for supporting authentication and authorization and the foundation for the RadiantOne Identity Data Platform.

 ![complex identity integration scenario](Media/Image2.5.jpg)

-Figure 6: Complex Identity Integration Scenario

 ## Identity Correlation